itancio/sokoban/docs/SOFTWARE_DESIGN.md

 ### API layer ("glue" between the front and back ends)

-We'll use a wrapper on the game engine to instantate a game at runtime and expose WASM-friendly functions for JS to call to avoid putting burden on the game class.
+We'll use a wrapper on the game engine to instantate a Sokoban game at runtime and expose WASM-friendly functions for JS to call.
+This avoids putting burden on the game class to closely match the possibly strangely-defined WASM interface.

 ## Rough timeline